 AC 21033 COMPUTERIZED ACCOUNTING - This course gives the student hands-on experience operating an accounting software package.
 Students learn to use the computer for common business transactions such as paying bills; purchasing and selling merchandise; processing payroll; and tracking vendors, customers, and inventory.
 Basic accounting principles and concepts are reinforced.
-Prerequisite: Grade "C" or better in AC 21003 Principles of Accounting I.
+Prerequisite: Grad "C" or better in AC 21003 Principles of Accounting I. This course is offered only in the spring semester.